The Midnight Snack

 The Midnight Snack is a Tom and Jerry cartoon released on July 19, 1941.
 It is the second of the Tom and Jerry films, returning to the basic premise of the previous film, Puss Gets the Boot, following that cartoon's Academy Awards nomination.

-This cartoon features the second appearance of Tom and Jerry, and is the first in which the characters are given their familiar names; in the first cartoon, Puss Gets the Boot has the cat named Jasper and the mouse unnamed.
+This cartoon features the second appearance of Tom and Jerry, and is the first in which the characters are given their familiar names; in the first cartoon, Puss Gets the Boot has the cat named Jasper, and the unnamed mouse.

 Plot

 Tom watching Jerry standing on a piece of cheese.

 The cartoon takes place in a kitchen at midnight.
 Jerry pokes his head out of the refrigerator door and steals some cheese, unaware that Tom is watching him.
 Tom weighs the mouse down enough such that he can no longer see in front of him.
 After Jerry falls off from a rolling pin, Tom emerges from his hiding place with a smug face.

 Jerry "salutes" the cat and returns the slice of cheese to the refrigerator.
 He then proceeds to steal just a tiny bit of cheese, but Tom stomps on his tail with one of his hind paws and replaces the cheese.
 However, the cat soon realizes that he has the free run of the refrigerator, so he places an iron on top of Jerry's tail and begins eating.
 Jerry frees himself, but is soon caught by Tom and returns himself to the iron.

 Tom then presents Jerry with the wedge of cheese, but the iron attached to Jerry's tail prevents him from reaching the cheese.
 Tom then proceeds to allow Jerry to lick some cream off a few donuts, and then the mouse gets sprayed with the rest of it, plus a cherry for good measure.
 Tom then smells the cheese, but soon sees that it is the wedge of cheese, much to his nose's displeasure, and tosses it away.
 Unfortunately, the cheese smashes some crockery and wakes up Tom's owner, Mammy Two Shoes, who goes downstairs.
 Tom quickly shoves Jerry into the refrigerator and hides.
 Mammy rushes in and opens the fridge, screaming in terror when she spots Jerry.
 Leaping onto a stool and comically hiking up numerous, patterned layers of underclothes, Mammy calls Tom who emerges and pursues Jerry.
 In the midst of the chase, Mammy leaves the room.